bugpilot/plugin-nextjs/PERFORMANCE.md

 We also compare the bundle size, by looking at the output of the `next build` command.

-Hardware: Tests are run on an M1 Macbook Pro with 16GB of RAM.
+Hardware: Tests are run on an M1 MacBook Pro with 16GB of RAM.
 Results: Below you can find the most recent results.

 ```bash